Welcome to the website of the actor Paul Thomas. A place where you can

 BIG NEWS: DARK MATTERS, a TV Sitcom Pilot in which Paul played one of the leads, recently won the Royal Television Society award for Best Undergraduate Entertainment!
 This comedy follows the lazy but sweet likely lads Mark (Paul) and Alex (Edward Ferrow) who obliviously waste their lives away while the world around them descends into chaos.
 What some clips from the pilot on the Video page.

-COMING UP: A night of spooky stories in a pub - what more could you want?
-Paul plays Terry in Penelope Faith's Ghost Walk - one of the tales in See Through at Dirty Dicks Vaults Bar on 6th & 8th February.
+JUST BEEN: A night of spooky stories in a pub - what more could you want?
+Paul played Terry in Penelope Faith's Ghost Walk - one of the tales in See Through at Dirty Dicks Vaults Bar on 6th & 8th February.
 Details at: KimBo Theatre

 RECENTLY: Having played the money collector Lickcheese in George Bernard Shaw's Widowers' Houses in September, Paul was back at the Park Theatre again on 20th October in the second of the monthly rehearsed readings that make up Shaw at the Park.
 This time Paul played the neurotic Spintho in Androcles and the Lion, directed by Michael Friend.